Rema's $3m Deal: Are Afrobeat Stars Richer Than Nigerian Footballers?

-Rema’s $3M Cashout From Indian Billionaire: Are Nigerian Afrobeat Musicians Richer Than Footballers?
+Indian Billionaire's $3m to Rema: Are Nigerian Afrobeat Artistes Wealthier Than Footballers?

-- Rema reportedly charged $3million to perform his hit song 'Calm Down' at the wedding of an Indian billionaire
+- Rema charged a reported $3million to perform his hit song 'Calm Down' at the wedding of an Indian billionaire

 - Only recently, street pop act Portable claimed that Nigerian Afrobeats singers now earn more money than footballers